+So, now what?
 The hard truth is, this will not go away in the next couple of months.

 In the face of extreme adversity, organizations and people alike have a tendency to shrink.
 It is overwhelming to think about all the different ways this crisis will impact your organization’s ability to function.
 The moment we see future revenue disappearing, or realize that all the ways we used to fulfill our missions are no longer possible – most of us will instinctively turn to survival mode.
 Survival is important, but this is an opportunity for your organization to build resilience and innovate like never before!

 5 Areas to Build Nonprofit Resilience

 Then, think about how you will innovate for the future, the long-term future.

 What would your programming and operations look like if we were to experience this same scenario 2-3 more times during the next year?